mmagnusen/tdd/src/testing.md

 # it
 - We use the `it()` method for each scenario we want to cover in our test
-- describes what the test should actually achieve
+- states what the test should actually achieve
 - can also use `test()` method as an alternative

 ```